High-ranking House Democrat dealt surprise defeat at polls

 Jason Crow, an Iraq war veteran backed by the national party, faced Levi Tillemann, who was endorsed by Our Revolution, a group born out of Sanders’ presidential bid.
 Tillemann earned attention this month with an anti-gun violence video in which he blasted himself in the face with pepper spray.

 Democratic U.S. Representative Jared Polis won his party’s nomination for governor in Colorado and could become the first openly gay man to be elected governor of a U.S. state.
-He will face Republican Walker Stapleton, the state’s treasurer, in November.

 In Utah, former Republican presidential nominee Mitt Romney easily won his party’s nod for Senate.
 He will be heavily favored in November in the conservative state.

-The government whistleblower Chelsea Manning finished a distant second to incumbent Democratic Senator Ben Cardin in Maryland.

-Reporting by Joseph Ax; Additional reporting by Ginger Gibson; Editing by Colleen Jenkins and Christian Schmollinger
+Reporting by Joseph Ax; Additional reporting by Ginger Gibson; Editing by Colleen Jenkins, Christian Schmollinger and Himani Sarkar